-Std.# Standard Language Primary Citations Key Ideas and Details RI.3.1 Ask and answer questions to demonstrate understanding of a text, n/a referring explicitly to the text as the basis for the answers.
+Std. # Standard Language Primary Citations Key Ideas and Details RI.3.1 Ask and answer questions to demonstrate understanding of a text, n/a referring explicitly to the text as the basis for the answers.
 RI.3.2 Analyze informational text development. a.
 Determine the main idea of a text n/a b.
 Retell the key details and explain how they support the main idea. n/a RI.3.3 Describe the relationship between a series of historical events, n/a scientific ideas or concepts, or steps in technical procedures in a text, using language that pertains to time, sequence, and cause/effect.
-Craft and Structure RI.3.4 Determine the meaning of general academic and domain-specific n/a words and phrases in a text relevant to a grade 3 topic or subject area.
-RI.3.5 Use text features and search tools (e.g., key words, sidebars, n/a hyperlinks) to locate information relevant to a given topic efficiently.
-RI.3.6 Distinguish their own perspective from that of the author of a text. n/a Integration of Knowledge and Ideas RI.3.7 Use information gained from illustrations n/a (e.g., maps, photographs) and the words in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).
-RI.3.8 Describe the relationships between the evidence and points an author uses throughout a text. n/a RI.3.9 Compare and contrast the most important points and key details n/a presented in two texts on the same topic.
+Craft and Structure RI.3.4 Determine the meaning of general academic and domain-specific n/a DI 2 5 words and phrases in a text relevant to a grade 3 topic or subject area. , RI.3.5 Use text features and search tools (e.g., key words, sidebars, n/a RI.3.6 hyperlinks) to locate information relevant to a given topic efficiently.
+Distinguish their own perspective from that of the author of a text. n/a 111.5.0 Integration of Knowledge and Ideas ii/a DI 2.7 , RI.3.7 Use information gained from illustrations (e.g., maps, photographs) and the words in a text to demonstrate n/a understanding of the text (e.g., where, when, why, and how key events occur).
+RI.3.8 Describe the relationships between the evidence and points an author n/a uses throughout a text.
+RI.3.9 Compare and contrast the most important points and key details n/a presented in two texts on the same topic.
 Range of Reading and Level of Text Complexity RI.3.10 By the end of the year, read and comprehend informational texts, n/a including history/social studies, science, and technical texts, at the high end of the grades 2-3 text complexity band independently and proficiently.